wix/stylable/_docs/references/variants.md

 # Variants

-A variant is a mixin described as part of a Stylable stylesheet that can be later applied on a CSS ruleset.
+You can use variants in **Stylable** the same way you use [mixins](./mixin-syntax.md).
+They are defined as part of a **Stylable** stylesheet that can then be applied to a CSS rule set.

-A single component might offer multiple style variants for different themes or semantics.
+Variants can be used if you want a single component to offer multiple style variants for different themes or semantics.
+The CSS output does not include variants unless it is directly used in the CSS.
+This increases performance, enables easier debugging and generally keeps the CSS output cleaner and free of unused code.

+You can define variants only for a [class selector](./class-selectors.md).

+When you declare a variant, use `-st-variant: true;` to instruct the **Stylable** pre-processor to check if the variant is being used anywhere in the project and if it isn't, to ignore the variant during build time.

 ## Define a variant

-> *Note*: Variants can be defined only for a [class selector](./class-selectors.md).
+The `.SaleBtn` class, which extends `Button` that is imported from the `button.css` file, is defined as a variant with the `-st-variant: true;`.

 CSS API :
 ```css